LogesS25/Building-EntrySystem/README.md

 The Building Entry System is a comprehensive solution for tracking people entering and leaving a building.
 Developed using Node.js, TypeScript, Express.js, and MongoDB, this application manages entry and exit events, provides historical records, and delivers insightful analytics.

+## Logical Details

+- **Entry/Exit Logic**: Ensured that the application enforces strict entry and exit rules:
+  - **No Duplicate Exits**: A user cannot exit the building more than once without first registering an entry.
+If a user attempts to exit without an existing entry, an error is thrown.
+  - **Unregistered Entries**: Prevents users from exiting if there is no registered entry for that user.
+An error is thrown if an exit is attempted without a corresponding entry.
+  - **Real-Time Updates**: The system updates the records in real-time, ensuring accurate tracking of users inside the building.

 ## Features